daviddassau/CSharpNotes/README.md

   return result;
 }
 ```
 - This method is going to take in three float variables.
 Then, inside the method, we create a variable called `result` and assign the math operation to it.
 Nothing will happen and the name of the method will remain red-lined until you `return` something.
 In this case, we just return the variable `result`.
+In addition, if you don't necessarily need to return something, you can use the return type `void` instead of float/int/string/etc.